-For the fiscal year ended Dece mber 31, 2022
+For the fiscal year ended December 31, 2023

-or

-o TRANSITION REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURITIE ES EXCHANGE ACT OF 1934

-or the transition period from

-Commission file number:

-NUVVE HOLDING G CORP.

-(E xact Name of Registrant as Spec fied in Its Charter)

-Delaware 86-1617000

-her jurisdiction of (I.R.S.
-Employe er

-on or organization) Identification N

-2488 Historic Decatur Road, San Diego, California 92106

-cipal executive offices) (Zip Code)

-· , 456-5161

-(I Registrant's telephone number), in icluding area code

-N/A

-(Former name, former address and former fiscal ear, if changed since l ast report)

-C

-rities registered pursuant to Se

-Title of each class Trading Symbol s Nam e of each exchange on which re gistered

-Common Stock, par value \$0.0001 per share Warrants to Purchase Common Stock NVVE NVVEW The Nasdag Stock Market

-.
-12(-) - Cal A - a N The Nasdaq Stock Market

-ies registered pursuant to Section

-Indicate by check mark if the registrant is a well-known see Indicate by check mark if the registrant is not required to f

-Indicate by check whether the registrant (1) has filed all remonths (or for such shorter period that the registrant was redays.
-XYes 0 No ne preceding 12

-Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months No • gulation S-T X Yes O

-Indicate by check mark whether the registrant is a large accompany.
-See definitions of "large accelerated filer", "acc

-Large accelerated filer o Accelerated file 0

-Non-accelerated filer X Smaller reporti X

-Emerging grow 7th company Х

-If an emerging growth company, indicate by check mark in financial accounting standards provided pursuant to Section the extended transition pe eriod for complying with any new o r revised

-Indicate by check mark whether the registrant has filed a reporting under Section 404(b) of the Sarbanes-Oxley Act
+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ Commission file number: 001-40296 NUVVE HOLDING CORP.
+(Exact Name of Registrant as Specified in Its Charter) Delaware 86-1617000 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2488 Historic Decatur Road, Suite 200 92106 San Diego, California (Address of principal executive offices) (Zip Code) (619) 456-5161 (Registrant's telephone number), including area code (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbols Name of each exchange on which registered Common Stock, par value \$0.0001 per share NVVE The Nasdaq Stock Market Warrants to Purchase Common Stock NVVEW The Nasdaq Stock Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗆 Yes 🖾 No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □Yes ☒ No Indicate by check whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 ⊠Yes □ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer X X Non-accelerated filer Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □ Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\square$ Yes $\boxtimes$ No